 When losing can mean injury or death, deliberately choosing to decrease the odds of success must be done with our eyes open.
 Using a lesser caliber in order to gain bragging rights must be seen for exactly what it is.

-Are you okay with flying halfway around the world and spending thousands of dollars just to have your PH back you with his rifle in order to stop a charge or prevent a wounded buffalo from escaping because you used a marginal cartridge for the job?
+Are you okay with flying halfway around the world to Africa and shelling out thousands of dollars just to have your PH back you with his rifle in order to stop a charge or prevent a wounded buffalo from escaping because you used a marginal cartridge for the job?

 Please don’t misunderstand me: I’m not trying to bash the .45-70 Government.